open-learning-exchange/open-learning-exchange.github.io/pages/TakeItHome.md

 - The emulator will be opened with application installed.
 You have successfully configured the development environment to get you started.

-#Understanding the flow of the android application
+#2- Understanding the flow of the android application
 WIP